Is it correct that scuba diving is one of the best things to do on Kuramathi and that I would be crazy to miss out on this wonderful experience?

 I want to dive/learn to dive with you, but I am scared of sharks – are they dangerous?

 You will see sharks here, but we do not have great whites!
 Most people are concerned about sharks, but soon see that they are frightened of us and divers usually find the experience of seeing sharks a fascinating encounter and one of the highlights of any underwater adventure here.
 There really is little to be afraid about.
 None of us working here presently has ever experienced or seen a shark attack and between us we have more than 30,000 dives!

 I hear you run a full day three dive safari to North Ari atoll.
 Please tell me more.

-Our twice weekly full day three dive safari is presently on Mondays and Thursdays.
+In addition to our exciting three times weekly half day safaris, we also run a full day three dive safari on Thursday.
 It is an early start at 6.00am and we return around 17.30, but is a great day out, diving some of the famous and spectacular sites in North Ari atoll, such as Maaya Thila, Fishhead, Malhoss Thila, Panettone and our Manta point to name a few.
 Breakfast and lunch is provided onboard and included in the boat fee.
 We usually need minimum 10 participants.

 Do you provide nitrox for free?